One of our DogTime fans has questions for Dear Labby about her new dog’s fear of Halloween commotion! She writes:

 Halloween, like 4th of July, is a terrible time for animals.
 If you have pets, keep them indoors.
 At best, the sugar-induced screeches from the little ones will drive your pup batty.
 At worst, your pet could face intentional taunting or even physical provocation by older kids.

-There is nothing wrong with sitting this one out.
-If any neighbors ask for an explanation, you can tell them you were observing the annual fright fest with true gusto—by “resting in peace.”
+There’s nothing wrong with sitting this one out.
+If any neighbors ask for an explanation, you can tell them you were observing the annual fright fest with true gusto — by “resting in peace.”

 Let Trick-Or-Treaters Know Not To Knock Or Ring

 You can take it a step further by leaving a note on your door letting people know not to knock or ring the doorbell.
 My friend left a note one year saying that she was very sick and contagious.
-That might keep people from calling at your door.
+That might keep people from calling at your door, especially this year with coronavirus fears being the scariest part of the season.

 You could even put a cover over your doorbell to keep people from ringing it.
 You could also wrap caution tape, which you can get at pretty much any major home improvement store, across your front porch to let people know you’re closed for the holiday.
 Just make sure it doesn’t look too much like an inviting Halloween decoration.